 If you had marked a Term as Is Exam then these will be shown in the Assessment grid.
 The courses needed to be assigned to these terms as well.

-Notice in the screen shot example, Autumn & Spring terms are set to both is exam, and is scheduled.
+Notice in the screenshot example, Autumn & Spring terms are set to both is exam, and is scheduled.
 The active terms need to be applied to the courses, this can be done in the schedule tab within course management.

-Step 4: Subject Management
+Step 4: Subjects

-For a full explanation of subject management, then our help article gives a more in depth view.
+For a full explanation of subject management, then our help article gives a more in-depth view.
 Here we just need to outline the Rollover and subject promotion feature of MySchool.

-Step 5: Rollover Tool
+Step 5: Assessments

 In the Administer menu header, under the advanced options, there you can find the Promotion rollover for Administrators.

-The rollover wizard assists with creating classes, courses and can help with promotion.
+The rollover wizard assists with creating classes, and courses and can help with promotion.
 However, you can choose which parts you wish to create and which parts you wish to handle manually.